kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 		- We harvested 4 doses of wyvern poison
 		- We found a map to the black dragon's lair.
 Project Goldheart - they're gathering materials for it.
 Also found 270g and 1 revivify and 2 exotic saddles.
 - Short rest otw to Maghaven.
 At sunset, we arrived.
 	- Front gate guarded by soldiers.
+Rem showed them the writ that said we were trustworthy and had free passage from Schwartz Bruder.
+	- Guard asked why we were here, I said trade and to stay the night.
+Rem and Ria said we'd seek an audience with their leader.
+Recommended a tavern called the Ticking Tock.